meanderingstream/ml_bias_risk_preso/ml_product_mgmt.md

 ## Transfer Training and Dataset Bias

-* Reduces the need to larger datasets
+* Reduces the need for larger datasets

 * Try to focus on quality data consistent with Production Data